 - How could cloud computing sustain the grows of AI technology?

 - Who owns the data in the cloud?
-How could we decide this?
+What problems could occur if we don have control of our own data (if we are a company running web services at a cloud provider)?
 What inflict does GDPR mean for cloud computing?

 - Find an article or some kind of case that you think is suitable to this seminar and that could be of interest for your class mates.
 Be prepared to explain your chosen article/case in the seminar.

 The seminar includes three parts and will be examined with Passed (P) and Fail(F).

 - The first part is the preparation.
 You will write down your preparations you have done on each questions (with references to articles you used).
 This must be pushed to your course repository deadline at noon (12:00) the day before your seminar.
 It must be in md- or pdf-format.
 Keep it short but show us that you done your work.
 See it as your own main points to support you through the seminar.
 This is the most important part and you must be prepared to put some time and effort in this step...otherwise the seminar will fail.
 If we do not found any preparation you are not allowed to attend the seminar.

 - The second part is the seminar, the group discussion - You will register yourself into groups (will be registration forms below this text) and you are expected to be prepared and to be active in the discussions.
 The examinator will attend at the seminar but the discussions should be done by the students.
 See your schedule for more information about when this is.

 - The last part is the after-seminar report.
 After the seminar you should write down your reflections from the seminar and push these up to your repository.
 Did you learn something new during the seminar?
 Did you forgot to say something?
 Any other reflections?
 This should be pushed at latest two days after the seminar.